Reedus0/BotNET/README.md

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FReedus0%2FBotNET.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2FReedus0%2FBotNET?ref=badge_shield)

-BotNET - is programm that can do GET and POST request on command.
-With this programm you can create your own BotNET.
+BotNET - is program that can do GET and POST request on command.
+With this program you can create your own BotNET.

+# What's new in the last version 1.2?
+In last version of BotNET which is 1.2 i added a command "CMD" to bots.
+Using this command you can use cmd on any of you Bots.
+CMD has subcommand which called as cd.
+Command cd allows only when you in cmd mode.
+This command allows you to change directories in cmd mode.
+Down below more detail description of capabilities of BotNET 1.2

 # Installing